By Jeni Tackett, RD, Rock Valley Physical Therapy

 - Add in beverages like smoothies at breakfast, ice tea, herbal tea, or chocolate milk.
 They are all ways to increase fluids in the diet.

-You can tell if you are dehydrated if your urine is concentrated.
+- You can tell if you are dehydrated if your urine is concentrated.
+Strive to have clear or light straw-colored urine.

 Staying hydrated can improve your athletic performance, keep you safe, and make you feel great!